Deportation of the Crimean Tatars

-By 2004, the number of Crimean Tatars who had returned to Crimea had increased their share of the peninsula's population to 12 percent.
-The Soviet authorities had neither assisted their return nor compensated them for the land they lost.
-Neither Ukraine nor the Russian Federation provided reparations, compensated those deported for lost property, or filed legal proceedings against the perpetrators of the forced resettlement.
-The deportation and subsequent assimilation efforts in Asia represent a crucial period in the history of the Crimean Tatars.
-Between 2015 and 2019, the deportation was formally recognized as genocide by Ukraine, Lithuania, Latvia and Canada.
+By 2004, the number of Crimean Tatars who had returned to Crimea had increased their share of the peninsula's population to 12%.
+The Soviet government had not assisted them during their return to Crimea nor had it compensated them for the land they lost in the deportation.
+The deportation and the subsequent assimilation efforts in Asia are crucial events in the history of the Crimean Tatars.
+Between 2015 and 2025, the deportation was formally recognised as a genocide by Ukraine, Lithuania, Latvia, Canada, Poland, Estonia, the Czech Republic and the Netherlands.

 Background

 The Crimean Tatars controlled the Crimean Khanate from 1441 to 1783, when Crimea was annexed by the Russian Empire as a target of Russian expansion.
 By the 14th century, most of the Turkic-speaking population of Crimea had adopted Islam, following the conversion of Ozbeg Khan of the Golden Horde.
 It was the longest surviving state of the Golden Horde.
-They often engaged in conflicts with Moscow—from 1468 until the 17th century, Crimean Tatars were averse to the newly-established Russian rule.
-Thus, Crimean Tatars began leaving Crimea in several waves of emigration.
+They often engaged in conflicts with Moscow—from 1468 until the 17th century, Crimean Tatars fought several wars with the Tsardom of Russia.
+Thus, after the establishment of the Russian rule, Crimean Tatars began leaving Crimea in several waves of emigration.
 Between 1784 and 1790, out of a total population of about a million, around 300,000 Crimean Tatars left for the Ottoman Empire.

 The Crimean War triggered another mass exodus of Crimean Tatars.
 Between 1855 and 1866 at least 500,000 Muslims, and possibly up to 900,000, left the Russian Empire and emigrated to the Ottoman Empire.
 Out of that number, at least one third were from Crimea, while the rest were from the Caucasus.
-These emigrants comprised 15–23 percent of the total population of Crimea.
+These emigrants comprised 15–23% of the total population of Crimea.
 The Russian Empire used that fact as the ideological foundation to further Russify "New Russia".
-Eventually, the Crimean Tatars became a minority in Crimea; in 1783, they comprised 98 per cent of the population, but by 1897, this was down to 34.1 per cent.
+Eventually, the Crimean Tatars became a minority in Crimea; in 1783, they comprised 98% of the population, but by 1897, this was down to 34.1%.
 While Crimean Tatars were emigrating, the Russian government encouraged Russification of the peninsula, populating it with Russians, Ukrainians, and other Slavic ethnic groups; this Russification continued during the Soviet era.

 After the 1917 October Revolution, Crimea received autonomous status inside the USSR on 18 October 1921, but collectivization in the 1920s led to severe famine from which up to 100,000 Crimeans perished when their crops were transported to "more important" regions of the Soviet Union.
 By one estimate, three-quarters of the famine victims were Crimean Tatars.
-Their status deteriorated further after Joseph Stalin became the Soviet leader and implemented repressions that led to the deaths of at least 5.2 million Soviet citizens between 1927 and 1938.
+Their status deteriorated further after Joseph Stalin became the de facto Soviet leader and implemented repressions that led to the deaths of at least 5.2 million Soviet citizens between 1927 and 1938.